yangcheng24/yangcheng24.github.io/README.md

 # Paper analysis on zero-shot classification of 3D point cloud

 In this blog post, I will review the paper PointCLIP: Point Cloud Understanding by CLIP published in CVPR 2022[1].
 After briefly introducing the topic, I will explain the method in deteil.
-Then we will discuss the results and future works.
+Then we will discuss the future works and my opinion on the paper.

 ![Image](https://example.com/my-coding-journey.jpg)